 The Québec maritime Blog

 Originally connected to the mainland, Percé Rock is a huge rock formation in the Gulf of St. Lawrence, off the tip of Gaspésie, that is now linked to the coast by a sandbar at low tide.
-This iconic landmark is impressive in size—the rock is about 450 metres (1475 feet) wide, 90 metres (295 feet) deep and 85 metres (280 metres) high—and is pierced by an arch-shaped hole, carved into the limestone by the sea.
+This iconic landmark is impressive in size—the rock is about 450 metres (1475 feet) wide, 90 metres (295 feet) deep and 85 metres (280 feet) high—and is pierced by an arch-shaped hole, carved into the limestone by the sea.

 Percé Rock in the 18th century